 Other ways to earn cash at uni

 The options above aren’t your only choices.
-You could look into working for your students’ union where jobs are often reserved for students and pay between £7.50–8* per hour.
+You could look into working for your students’ union where jobs are often reserved for students.
 There are also opportunities to participate in other students’ studies or experiments, though make sure you know what the experiment entails before you sign up.
-The pay for this will vary: short surveys may pay between £5–10* while an in-depth study may pay between £20–50*.
+The pay for this will vary: short surveys may pay £5–10* while an in-depth study may pay between £20–50*.
 You could even find a job that makes the most of your existing skills – if you have a lifeguarding qualification, look into working for your local swimming pool or if you’re a great dancer you could teach a dance class.

 If in doubt or if you’re struggling to find work, don’t forget that your university careers service is there to help and is a good starting point to look for jobs or get advice.
-And, when applying to jobs, to make sure they conform to the minimum wage.
+And, when applying to jobs, to make sure they conform to the minimum wage legal requirements.

-* Estimated salary information in this article has been sourced from PayScale research, as well as university careers services, including the University of Edinburgh, the University of Sheffield and the University of Manchester.
+* Estimated salary information in this article has been sourced from Glassdoor and PayScale research and various tutoring agencies.